Exhaust System Service & Repair

 Get Your Exhaust System Repaired at Kennedy Transmission

-Our team at Kennedy Transmission can ensure your vehicle’s exhaust system is running smoothly and safely.
-Our mechanics are highly trained when it comes to diagnosing and repairing exhaust systems, regardless if your vehicle is foreign or domestic.
+Our team at Kennedy Transmission can ensure your vehicle’s exhaust system is running smoothly and safely – no matter if you’re headed off to college, taking your family out on a big road trip, or just needing a reliable ride to work.
+Our mechanics are highly trained when it comes to diagnosing and repairing exhaust system issues for both foreign and domestic vehicles.
 Check out our shop locator today to find a Kennedy Transmission near you for exhaust repair!

 Frequently Asked Questions (FAQs) About the Exhaust System

 How can I lower my car’s emissions?

 Since one of the exhaust system’s primary purposes is to eliminate your car’s harmful emissions, keeping your exhaust system maintained and fixing any issues promptly will go a long way as to keeping emissions down.
 If you’ve already regularly maintained your exhaust system and want to take extra steps to reduce your car’s emissions, there are some chemical cleaners you can use in your gas tank to clean your catalytic converter that may help it work more efficiently.
 Additionally, avoiding fast acceleration while driving can help you keep your car’s emissions down.

 How can I protect my car’s exhaust system during the winter?

 First and foremost, one of the most serious winter-weather exhaust issues is having a blocked tailpipe.
 A tailpipe blocked with ice or snow can lead to a very dangerous back-up of gasses into your car’s interior; make sure to keep your tailpipe clear, and be especially careful if you’ve been caught in extreme winter weather conditions.